Girls Not Brides is a global partnership of more than 1400 civil society organisations from over 100 countries working to address child marriage.

-The Partnership is supported by a secretariat based in London, UK, which runs the day-to-day operations of Girls Not Brides.
-Staff are also based in Delhi, India; Nairobi, Kenya; Dakar, Senegal; and Manchester, UK.
+The Partnership is supported by a secretariat, which is responsible for the day to day operations of Girls Not Brides.
+The secretariat has teams based in London, Delhi, Dakar, Nairobi and Mexico City.

 A Board of Trustees ensures the administrative and financial governance of Girls Not Brides.
 All board members are equally responsible in law for the Board’s actions and decisions.

 In particular, the Board is responsible for ensuring the effective and efficient administration of the organisation; safeguarding its good name and ethos, and legal and financial compliance of Girls Not Brides, including compliance with its guiding principles, UK charity law and rules, management of reserves and investments, and any donor restrictions.